The best free VPN

 5. Hotspot Shield Free

-It's been around for a while and has something of a mixed reputation: Hotspot Shield is a cracking free VPN, but suffers some pretty heavy drawbacks that are required to contribute to its upkeep.
+It's been around for a while and has something of a mixed reputation: Hotspot Shield Free is a cracking free VPN, but suffers some pretty heavy drawbacks that are required to contribute to its upkeep.

 However, Hotspot Shield developer Anchorfree has recently made steps to improve its service to free users.
 While you'll have to put up with a decent number of ads and frequent pleading to upgrade to the Elite version, some of the more insidious aspects – browser toolbars, page-injected advertising – have been shown the door.